Antoniowski/trax/README.md

 >
 <br/>

-## Installation - Linux
+## Installation

-To install Trax on Linux you can download an already compiled binary from this GitHub repo or can use the <code>install.sh</code> script contained in the source code.
+To install Trax you can download an already compiled binary from this GitHub repo or can use the <code>install.sh</code> script contained in the source code.

 ### Using Install.sh
 >[!NOTE]